james-bowden/james-bowden.github.io/pages/about/index.md

 </p>
 </div>
 <div><p>
-As you can likely imagine, I did not get here alone and have been supported by <b>many</b> people along the way.
+As you can likely imagine, I did not get here (wherever 'here' is, anyway) alone and have been supported by <b>many</b> people along the way.
 Here's a list of just a few of these people, whose mentorship and guidance has made a huge difference and whom I am beyond thankful to have in my corner.
 This is most certainly <b>not</b> all-inclusive.<br></p>

 <ul>
 <li style="line-height:150%">